Logmanager documentation

 Parsing rules

 Parsing rules solve work with messages, which are coming to the Logmanager.
 Every message must go thru a parsing rule.
 Parsing rule can extend the message for a new attributes created based on the processed message.
-Logmanager includes set of internal parsing rules, which can be used to process messages.
-It is also possible to create own rules with arbitrary rules including processing of regular expressions.
+Logmanager includes a set of internal parsing rules, which can be used to process messages.
+It is also possible to create your own rules with arbitrary rules including processing of regular expressions.

 Example of parsing rule